 If you are familiar with Marcella Hazan’s tomato sauce with onion and butter, you know it is made with three ingredients, four if you count salt.
 How then, you might be wondering, can such a sauce be simplified?

-Step 4: Taste your fresh, bright tomato sauce, then smile for days as you put it on everything: pizza, pasta, crispy eggplant rounds, savory monkey bread, eggplant involtini, zucchini involtini, summer squash gratin, etc.
+Taste your fresh, bright tomato sauce, then smile for days as you put it on everything: pizza, pasta, crispy eggplant rounds, savory monkey bread, eggplant involtini, zucchini involtini, summer squash gratin, etc.

-Anyway friends, should you find yourself with a haul of tomatoes, this modified Marcella tomato sauce recipe might come in handy.
+Friends, should you find yourself with a haul of tomatoes, this modified Marcella tomato sauce recipe might come in handy.
 I think we’ve picked the last from our little raised bed, which did well this year, treating us to a good run of bagel-cream cheese-and-tomato breakfasts.
 I’m not ready for fall.

-PS: More tomato recipes here.
+PS: ALL the tomato recipes here.

 1. Melt a stick of butter.

 2. Slice two large onions (typically I use white) and add to melted butter.